danrlu/Fuller_Lab_paper/README.md

 **2.Differential_experssion_analysis (R)** includes scripts that normalize read counts across samples and do differential expression.

-**3.data_integrative_analysis (R)** includes scripts that integrates all available data to define gene groups.
+**3.data_integrative_analysis (R)** includes scripts that integrates all available data to define gene groups and assing CAGE clusters to genes.

-**4.sequencing_data_heatmap (Bash)** includes scripts that takes processed sequencing data in 1.a and gene groups from 2. to plot genomic heatmaps with deepTools.
-(Need to figure out how to do this one since all files have changed names)